Our Leadership

 Download Photo

-Nicholas E. Calio has been the president and CEO of Airlines for America (A4A), the trade association representing the country’s leading passenger and cargo airlines, since January 2011.
+Nicholas E. Calio served as the president and CEO of Airlines for America (A4A), the trade association representing the country’s leading passenger and cargo airlines, from January 2011 until his retirement from A4A in September 2025, at which time he became CEO Emeritus.

 Under Calio’s leadership, A4A restructured and rebranded, becoming an influential voice shaping policies that prioritize safety and security, which is critically important amid record air travel and increased reliance on air cargo shipments.